abshirahmed/trmnl-salah-times/src/handlers/installation-handler/README.md

 3. The handler redirects the user back to TRMNL
 4. TRMNL sends a success webhook to the installation success handler

-## Production Considerations
+## Implementation Notes

-In a production environment, you would:
+This handler includes:

-1. Implement more robust error handling for token exchange failures
+1. Input validation using Zod schema
-2. Add rate limiting to prevent abuse
+2. Error handling for token exchange failures
-3. Implement proper logging for audit purposes
+3. Logging for tracking installation attempts
-4. Add monitoring for installation success rates
+4. Secure handling of OAuth credentials